 - Spreading knife

 - Medium grade steel wool

 - Fine grade glasspaper

-- Liquid beeswax
+- Liquid beeswax for wood

 - Good quality wax furniture polish